DomRe/3DS_eBook_Reader/README.md

 I recommend going to DRM-Free bookshops or public domain websites such as [Project Gutenberg](https://www.gutenberg.org/).
 The reason I recommend this is because this app DOES NOT SUPPORT BOOKS WITH DRM.

+### Notes:
 IF THE FORMAT IS WRONG, THE APP WILL FREEZE/CRASH.

 THIS APP IS ONLY TESTED WITH ENGLISH LANGUAGE BOOKS.

+THIS IS A PROOF-OF-CONCEPT APP AND AS SUCH IS MISSING FEATURES / SUPPORT.

 ### Credits:
 - AlbertoSonic for original repo + art.